FutureProofHomes/wyoming-enhancements/ESPresense/docs/1_install_espresense.md

 6. In the left-hand navigation click on "Devices" then click the blue "Enroll" button.
 Follow the [Apple Watch enrollment steps on the ESPresense Website](https://espresense.com/beacons/apple#apple-watch-using-bluetooth-terminal-app) to enroll your Apple watch (temporarily requires iOS and Watch app to be installed).

-7. Edit HomeAssistant's `configuration.yaml` to add your Apple Watch as a sensor you want to track in Home Assistant.
+7. Edit Home Assistant's `configuration.yaml` to add your Apple Watch as a sensor you want to track in Home Assistant.

 ```yaml
 sensor: